Do you want to stop your Jealousy right now?

 He left very pleased, and keen to try out his new behavior.
 I felt it was an interesting use of Behavioral Therapy to change someone else's behavior.

 BOOK YOUR END JEALOUSY THERAPY

-Jealous can ruin the best of relationships.
+Jealousy can ruin the best of relationships.
 You don't have to suffer from it.
-Let hypnosis therapy find and remove the basic cause of it.
+Remove the basic cause of it.
 And enjoy a deep satisfying relationship.